 German keeps subjects and objects pretty strongly separated, while in modern English, many speakers only use the form "I" when that is the single subject of a verb and is directly in front of the verb, and "me" in all other cases -- not only as the object of a verb but also as the stand-alone form ("Who wants a cookie?
 Me!") or when it is part of the subject but not the entire subject ("Me and Tom went to a party").

-Which is immaterial here.
+Which is arguably immaterial here.
 This is just an exercise.

-But you can listen to it being sung here:
+But you can in fact listen to it being sung here:

 And perhaps you can ponder whether there's any discernible poetic basis for the writer switching the regular order as you follow along with the lyrics: